bdo-labs/stringify/README.md

 # Stringify #

 Browserify plugin to require() text files (like templates) inside of your client-side JavaScript files.
+Added support for browserify 3.x, parcelify and cartero

 ## Installation ##